mgifford/GoC-IT-Plan/plan.md

 **Principle 2: Think “enterprise” first**

-Where an enterprise solution exists to meet a common business need, departments and agencies should stop investing in departmental legacy versions and refocus efforts, resources and funds on becoming ready to adopt the enterprise solution and on accelerating its delivery.
+Any successful enterprise requires a committment to open standards & common tools.
+Building collaboration across the enterprise and with open communities will ensure that user needs can be achieved which transcend the tools that are used to achieve that.
+Departments and agencies should stop investing in departmental legacy proprietary software and refocus efforts, resources and funds on becoming ready to adopt standard open tools which allow the enterprise to accelerate its delivery.

 **Principle 3: Use cloud computing services**

 Departments and agencies should explore Software as a Service (SaaS) cloud computing services before developing solutions in-house.
-Cloud computing services are to be procured through SSC, which will act as the Government of Canada’s cloud service broker.
+Cloud computing services must meet minimum security, backup and reliability standards, and preference should be given to an open stack solution to ensure transparency.

 **Principle 4: Meet common business needs through shared solutions**

-Departments and agencies should actively seek out opportunities to pool resources inter-departmentally to address common business needs.
+Departments and agencies should actively seek out opportunities to pool resources and talent inter-departmentally as well as within open communities on the internet to address common business needs.

 **Principle 5: Examine options**